ARM-software/abi-aa/ehabi32/ehabi32.rst

    exception, and call it if it does.

-There are several different implementation strategies for exception handling offering a trade off among:
+There are several different implementation strategies for exception handling offering a trade-off among:

 -  The impact of the catching exceptions on the size and performance of non-exceptional execution paths.